All Episodes

 I don't know what that means.

-I'm just telling you it's true.
+I'm just telling you it's the truth.

 Well, it means they're probably very busy.